 Whiplash occurs when the head is suddenly forced forward and then snapped backward (or vice versa), as might happen in a car accident or sports injury or while being shaken.
 This may cause stretching or tears (sprains) of muscles and ligaments in the neck.

 Neck pain caused by minor whiplash usually improves within 3 months with home treatment.
-More severe whiplash may take longer but usually improves within 6 to 12 months with occasional continuing pain.
+More severe whiplash may take longer but usually improves in 6 to 12 months with occasional continuing pain.

 Symptoms of whiplash are pain and stiffness in the neck for a few days following a whiplash incident.
 Symptoms may go away but then return a few days later.
 Pain and stiffness may affect muscles in the head, chest, shoulders, and arms.